-In the Madrid of the 19th century a young man plays roulette.
+In 19th century Madrid a young man plays roulette.
 A mysterious character helps him by pointing with his walking stick the next number where the ball is going to fall.
-The ...
+The protagonist is ...

 See full summary »